capstone-job-market-analysis/job-market-analysis/README.md

 [(Back to top)](#table-of-contents)

--
+- Determine the affect, if any, of the COVID-19 pandemic on the Texas labor market for the year 2020.

 #### Conclusions and Takeaways

 [(Back to top)](#table-of-contents)

--

--
+- After examining the impact of COVID-19 on the Texas job market, we discovered that out of the 98 industries examined, we could categorize those industries into seven distinct groupings based on their total employment trends

 #### Next Steps and Recommendations

 [(Back to top)](#table-of-contents)

--
+- Continue to refine metrics to characterize time series data

+- Forecast time until back to pre-COVID employment numbers for recovering industries

+- Forecast continuation of pre-COVID trends after recovery

+- Normalize subgroup drill down numbers

 #### Audience
 - Anyone interested in taking a look at the Texas job market during the COVID-19 pandemic

 #### Project Context
-- The Cluster dataset was obtained from:
+- The Cluster dataset was obtained from: [link](https://texaslmi.com/)

-- The Explore dataset was obtained from:
+- The Explore dataset was obtained from: [link](https://ledextract.ces.census.gov/static/data.html)

 #### Data Dictionaries